Marconi-Stem/Firewalker/Notes.md

 # No auto-write.

 ## Start with the Variables
-## You need to tell your Gemma board how many LEDs you have, and MORE!
+## You need to tell your Gemma board how many LEDs you have and MORE!
 led_pin = board.D1  # Which pin your pixels are connected to
 num_leds = 40  # How many LEDs you have
 circumference = 40  # Shoe circumference, in pixels, may be > NUM_LEDS